 The Bournda National Park is host to three main

 bodies of water.
-The lagoon is a popular swimming spot
+Wallagoot Lake is a large salt

 Lagoon is a brackish (half salt water / half fresh